coreyb-git/dvorak-key-guide.nvim/README.md

 1. Changes layout for all modes except Normal mode so that typical navigation and edit keybinds remain in their usual position!
 2. Can be changed back to QWERTY.
-3. Shows the Dvorak keyboard layout guide in a window.
+3. Shows the keyboard layout guide in a window.

 Commands:

-1.  :DvorakShowGuide
+1.  :KeyboardLayoutShowGuide
-1.  :DvorakMapToDvorak
+1.  :KeyboardLayoutMapToDvorak
-1.  :DvorakMapToQWERTY
+1.  :KeyboardLayoutMapToQWERTY

-Loading this plugin assumes you wish to use Dvorak, thus the Dvorak layout is set and the guide shown.

 Load with Lazy plugin manager: